 True, I don’t much care about football.
 But I do care about the Surf City Half Marathon that’s scheduled, as always, for Super Bowl Sunday.
-So this February 6th, along with the Packers and the Steelers, I’ll be seeking renewed glory (read: redemption) during my second-ever Surf City Half.
+So this February 6th, along with the Packers and the Steelers, I too will be seeking renewed glory (or maybe first-time glory) during my second-ever Surf City Half.

-You see, three years ago, in a fit of insanity, I signed up for my first Surf City half marathon with my friend Diane who’d already run something like forty-five halfs.
+You see, three years ago, in a fit of insanity, I signed up for my first Surf City half marathon with my friend Diane and her friend June, both of whom had already run something like 45 halfs.
 XLV halves?
 (I told you.
 Roman numerals?
 Baffling.)

-At the time, I’d barely run six (VI) miles and had just three (III) weeks to double my endurance.
-As I imagined dragging my couch-loving butt across 13.1 miles to half-marathon success, I was at first truly excited.
-And then a bit truly scared.
+At the time, my longest run had been six (VI) miles, and I had three (III) weeks to double it.
+As I imagined dragging my couch-loving butt across 13.1 miles to half-marathon victory, I was at first truly excited.
+Then truly scared.
 (Especially about depicting 13.1 in Roman numerals.)

 Still.
-The race began three miles from my sister’s house which meant I could stay with her that weekend.
+The course began three miles from my sister’s house which meant I could stay with her that weekend.
 (FREE!)
 Surely this was a sign that, like the messenger Hermes, I was supposed to spread my winged feet and fly.
-So I paid my fee, packed up the family, snatched my one pair of running pants out of the washing machine in mid-rinse cycle (I’d promised we’d arrive in time for lunch) and headed to Huntington Beach.
+So the day before the race, I packed up our family, snatched my one pair of running pants from the washing machine in mid-rinse cycle, and headed to my sister’s house.

-Yes, February 3rd 2008 was a wet wet (wet) day.
-But I was prepared, having borrowed a (FREE!) jacket from a wiser/drier friend back home.
-I had not, however, considered that the relentless downpour might agitate the laundry detergent in my merely-half-rinsed running pants.
-Perhaps you can picture me now, the incessant rain feeding the friction between my skin and those slightly-soapy pants like a sinister backdraft nourishing a nasty warehouse fire.
+On February 3rd, 2008, Di and June and I were literally racing in the rain.
+I was prepared, though, having borrowed a (FREE!) jacket from my wiser/drier friend.
+I had not, however, considered that the relentless downpour might agitate the laundry detergent in my half-rinsed running pants.
+Perhaps you can picture me now, the incessant rain feeding the friction between my skin and those slightly-soapy pants like a sinister backdraft nourishing a warehouse fire.

 I began to foam at the knees.